mbalchanowski/RecRankAgg/README.md

 # RecRank
-This software was developed to demonstrate that the rank aggregation methods can be successfully applied to recommendation systems.
+This software was developed to conduct experiments for the paper "*A comparative study of rank aggregation methods in recommendation systems*" which demonstrates that the rank aggregation methods can be successfully applied to recommendation systems.
+To keep this software relatively simple, it uses only **5 recommendation** algorithms and **20 aggregation methods**.

 Three main libraries were used during development:
 1. [LensKit](https://github.com/lenskit/lkpy) - is a set of Python tools for experimenting with and studying recommender systems.
 It provides support for training, running, and evaluating recommender algorithms in a flexible fashion suitable for research and education.
 2. [Rankx](https://github.com/AmenRa/ranx) - is a library of fast ranking evaluation metrics implemented in Python.
 3. [Optuna](https://github.com/optuna/optuna) - is an automatic hyperparameter optimization software framework particularly designed for machine learning.